easafe/purescript-flame/docs/views.md

 `view` maps the current state to markup.
 Whenever the model is updated, Flame patches the DOM by calling the `view` function with the new state.

 A custom DSL, defined by the type `Html`, is used to write markup.
+Alternatively, [breeze](https://github.com/easafe/haskell-breeze) can generate Flame views from HTML.

 You will likely need to qualify imports, e.g., prefix HE for HTML elements and HA for HTML attributes and events

 ```haskell
 import Flame.Html.Element as HE